CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 [Scanned at google books](https://books.google.com/books/about/A_Manual_of_Orthographic_Cursive_Shortha.html?id=kQ5SAAAAYAAJ)\
 Rendered into Markdown and annotated by Jeremy W Sherman.\
 The Manual has aged into Public Domain.\
-Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).{: .man}

 **The Supplement**\
 Supplement to the Manual of Orthic Shorthand (Orthographic Cursive)\